 Many carers describe their career choice as a calling.
 They have a burning desire to help those less fortunate than themselves.
-Becoming a Healthcare Assistant is an ideal way to satisfy this need.
+Becoming a carer is an ideal way to satisfy this need.
 It offers rewarding work that benefits entire communities.
-The Healthcare Assistants employed by Comfort Keepers make a real difference to the lives of many people.
+The carers employed by Comfort Keepers make a real difference to the lives of many people.
 They’re a lifeline to those who struggle at home with the usual, everyday challenges.
 Read on to find out how to join our team and become part of a big family whose mission is to help and support those in need.

 Home Care Work with Comfort Keepers is Rewarding

-All our Healthcare Assistants are stars and Paula Molloy has led by example.
-She won our coveted “Carer of the year” award in 2019.
+All our carers are stars and Paula Molloy has led by example.
+She won our coveted “Carer of the Year” award in 2019.
 A cancer survivor with two grown-up children, she battled through the pandemic, always putting her clients first.

 “I enjoy the work and feel I make a difference to people’s lives, so I was happy to continue,” she says.
 “Sometimes I see my own clients more than I see my own family.”